-• Compliance monitoring audits and inspections may be documented on a "Compliance Monitoring Checklist", and any findings recorded in a "Non-compliance Report".
+Compliance monitoring audits and inspections may be documented on a "Compliance Monitoring Checklist", and any findings recorded in a "Non-compliance Report".
 As stipulated and illustrated by the GM3 ORO.GEN.200(a)(6), the following example may be used for this purpose:

-Year: 1 Subject Date Checked Checked by Comments / Non-compliance Report No. Flight Operations Aircraft checklists checked for accuracy and validity Minimum five flight plans checked and verified for proper and correct information Flight planning facilities checked for updated manuals, documents and access to relevant flight information Incident reports evaluated and reported to the appropriate competent authority Ground Handling Contracts with ground handling organisations established and valid, if applicable Instructions regarding fuelling and de-icing issued, if applicable Instructions regarding dangerous goods issued and known by all relevant personnel, if applicable Mass and Balance Min. five load sheets checked and verified for proper and correct information, if applicable Aircraft fleet checked for valid weight check, if applicable Minimum one check per aircraft of correct loading and distribution, if applicable Training Training records updated and accurate All pilot licenses checked for currentness, correct ratings and valid medical check All pilots received recurrent training Training facilities & Instructors approved All pilots received daily inspection (DI) training Documentation All issues of operations manual (OM) checked for correct amendment status AOC checked for validity and appropriate operations specifications Aviation requirements applicable and updated Crew flight and duty time record updated, if applicable
+Compliance Monitoring Checklist Year: Subject Date Checked Checked by Comments / Non-compliance Report No. Flight Operations Aircraft checklists checked for accuracy and validity Minimum five flight plans checked and verified for proper and correct information Flight planning facilities checked for updated manuals, documents and access to relevant flight information Incident reports evaluated and reported to the appropriate competent authority Ground Handling Contracts with ground handling organisations established and valid, if applicable Instructions regarding fuelling and de-icing issued, if applicable Instructions regarding dangerous goods issued and known by all relevant personnel, if applicable Mass and Balance Min. five load sheets checked and verified for proper and correct information, if applicable Aircraft fleet checked for valid weight check, if applicable Minimum one check per aircraft of correct loading and distribution, if applicable Training Training records updated and accurate All pilot licenses checked for currentness, correct ratings and valid medical check All pilots received recurrent training Training facilities & Instructors approved All pilots received daily inspection (DI) training Documentation All issues of operations manual (OM) checked for correct amendment status AOC checked for validity and appropriate operations specifications Aviation requirements applicable and updated Crew flight and duty time record updated, if applicable

-Compliance Monitoring Checklist Year: Subject Date Checked Checked by Comments / Non-compliance Report No. Flight documents record checked and updated Compliance monitoring records checked and updated Safety Management Safety Manager is appointed and qualified The safety policy is communicated and includes a commitment towards achieving the highest safety standards, signed by the Accountable Manager There are documented management organisational diagrams and job descriptions for all personnel The organisation has a reporting system to captures errors, hazards and near misses that is simple to use and accessible to all personnel The organisation has proactively identified all the major hazards and assessed the risks related to its current activities Investigations establish causal / contributing factors (why it happened, not just what happened) The safety reporting system provides feedback to the reporting person of any actions taken (or not taken) and, where appropriate, to the rest of the organisation There is a structured process for the management of risk that includes the assessment of risk associated with identified hazards, expressed in terms of severity and probability
+Compliance Monitoring Checklist Year: Subject Date Checked Checked by Comments / Non-compliance Report No. Flight documents record checked and updated Compliance monitoring records checked and updated Safety Management Safety Manager is appointed and qualified The safety policy is communicated and includes a commitment towards achieving the highest safety standards, signed by the Accountable Manager There are documented management organisational diagrams and job descriptions for all personnel The organisation has a reporting system to captures errors, hazards and near misses that is simple to use and accessible to all personnel The organisation has proactively identified all the major hazards and assessed the risks related to its current activities.
+The list is kept up to date Investigations establish causal / contributing factors (why it happened, not just what happened) The safety reporting system provides feedback to the reporting person of any actions taken (or not taken) and, where appropriate, to the rest of the organisation There is a structured process for the management of risk that includes the assessment of risk associated with identified hazards, expressed in terms of severity and probability

 Non-Compliance Report Number:

 To Compliance Monitoring Manager Reported by: Date:

-Cataran Flight Operations Ground Handling Mass and Balance
+Category ☐ Flight Operations ☐ Ground Handling ☐ Mass and Balance

-Category 🗌 Training Documentation □ Other
+Calegory ☐ Training ☐ Documentation ☐ Other

 Description: Reference:

-Level of Finding:
+Level of Finding: Level of Finding:

-Root-cause of non-complian ice:
+Root-cause of non-complian ce:

 Suggested correction:

 Compliance Monitoring Man ager:

-Corrective action require ed Corrective action not req Corrective action not required
+☐ Corrective action require ed ☐ Corrective action not required

 Responsible person: Time limitation:

+0 " "

 Corrective action: Reference:

-Signature responsible person: Date:
+Signature responsible perso n: Date:

-Compliance Monitoring Man ager:
+Compliance Monitoring Man Compliance Monitoring Manager:

-Correction and correctiv e action verified Report closed
+. □ Correction and correctiv ☐ Report closed

-Signature Compliance Monit toring Manager: Date:
+Signature Compliance Monit oring Manager: Date:

-7.3 Audito Ch.
-7.3 ISS1 / REV3 / 09.11.2017 M/CC / M/IN EVALUATION METHOD MS CL TOPIC ORO.GEN.200 ORA.GEN.200 ORA.FSTD.100 LEGAL REFERENCE 7-OMM05- CL ChOM Ch OMM Chapter 5.X "Auditors and Inspectors" MANUAL REFERENCE
+7.3 Audito ers and Inspectors and Inspectors (ISS1/REV4/21.12.2021 ors M/CC / M/IN EVALUATION METHOD MS CL TOPIC ORO.GEN.200 LEGAL REFERENCE ORA.GEN.200 ORA.FSTD.100 CAMO.A.200 7-OMM05-015 CL ChOM ChSeqNo.
+OMM Chapter 5 X "Auditors and d Inspectors"